Zaltaer/Data-Portfolio/Mushroom classification project/README.md

+ The purpose of this project was to determine if the toxicity of a mushroom can be accurately predicted given its set of physical and environmental features.
+Further analysis was conducted to uncover insights into which mushroom features are most commonly associated with a mushroom being poisonous or edible.

 This project contains two main parts:
-1. A Jupyter notebook containing: my exploratory data analysis using Python and relevant libraries, statistical analysis, and Machine Learning modelling
+1. A Jupyter notebook (located in this repository) which contains: my exploratory and statistical data analysis using Python and relevant libraries and my machine learning modelling for the predictive tasks of identifying mushroom toxicity
-2. A dashboard with visuals hosted on Tableau public: https://public.tableau.com/app/profile/jason1251/viz/MushroomToxicityClassification/Story1
+2. A dashboard with visual representations of my findings hosted on Tableau public, linked here: https://public.tableau.com/app/profile/jason1251/viz/MushroomToxicityClassification/Story1